Jackie Cockle

-Jackie Cockle (born 1950) is a British animator, producer, and director, best known as the co-founder of the stop motion animation studio HOT Animation.
+Jackie Cockle is a British animator, producer, and director, best known as the co-founder of the stop motion animation studio HOT Animation.
 She is the creator and creative producer of the pre-school animation Timmy Time, creative producer of Bob the Builder and Brambly Hedge, director of The Wind in the Willows and more.
 Cockle, a graduate of the Manchester College of Art and Design, has won 3 BAFTA awards: one in the best animation category for Bob the Builder 30 minute special (2002), and two in the pre-school animation for Timmy Time (2010, 2013) - a production of the Bristol-based Aardman Animations.

 Career history

 Jackie Cockle has participated in many stop frame productions during her 40-year-long career.
 In 1976, she became a part of Cosgrove Hall Films, where she produced and directed many shows for over 20 years, including: